Ndu3000/Eskom-Data-Functions/README.md

   The function removes the stop words and the ur link from a tweet by:
     removing all stop words based on a pre-loaded dictionary, removing url's from the tweets,
-    by tokenising a sentence,
+    tokenising a sentence,
-    by labelling the column as "Without Stop Words".
+    and labelling the column for thes  stop words as "Without Stop Words".